programming-the-iot/book-exercise-tasks/README.md

 ## About Naming and Numbering Conventions

-Exercises and notes are named according to the following convention: {project name}-{category}-{lab module #}-{sequence #}.
+Exercises and notes are named according to the following convention:

+*{project name}-{category}-{lab module #}-{sequence #}*

 This naming convention is designed to help you navigate through the requirements in each Lab Module sequentially, building your solution in a step-by-step manner.
 The naming breakdown is as follows:
   - project name:
     - PIOT: The project name (Programming the Internet of Things).
   - category: